The error code 0x800700005 sure is one of the most disturbing error messages regarding the Windows Store platform in Windows 10.

 - Double click to open the Windows partition

-- From the Users folder, double click or double tap on the folder with your username.
+- Double click or double tap on the folder with your username.

-- From your username folder, double click or double tap on the “AppData” folder.
+- From the AppData folder, double click or double-tap to open the Local folder.

-- In the Properties window ,you will need to left click or tap on the “Security” tab situated in the upper side of the window.
+- Click or tap on the Security tab situated in the upper side of the window.

 - In the Advanced window, check what usernames does not have full permissions and left click on the username.

-- Now left click or tap on the “Add” button.
+- Click or tap on the Add button.

-- Reboot your operating system > check again to see if you still get the error message 0x800700005 while trying to download apps.
+- Check again to see if you still get the error message 0x800700005 while trying to download apps.

 2. Run the Windows App Troubleshooter